ashwini-kr-sharma/chipatac2020/03_ATAC_Trimming.md

 # Trimming

-Lets try Trimming only on those `fastq` files that showed significant adaptor contamination and/or overrepresented sequences.
+Let's try Trimming only on those `fastq` files that showed significant adaptor contamination and/or overrepresented sequences.
 If your have carefully analyzed the **FastQC** reports from the previous section you will note that **ATACseq** samples showed adaptor contamination and thus requires trimming.

 ```
 # Go to your home directory